Home Overview Spelling Grammar Usage Translate

 SPELLING: Capitalization, Plurals, Ordinal numbers, Abbreviations, Acronyms, Romanization

-(click on above Spelling tab, then on Alike English)
+(click on above orange Spelling tab, then on Alike English)

 INTRODUCTION TO PEOPLESE GRAMMAR

-Peoplese grammar is based primarily on English grammar, yet Peoplese is simpler and more intuitive, requiring much less memorization, and thus much easier and quicker to learn.
+Peoplese grammar is based primarily on English grammar, yet Peoplese is simpler, more intuitive, and more flexible, requiring much less memorization, thus much easier and quicker to learn.

 Peoplese has two spelling versions, Alike English and Sound Spell Same.
-The grammar of both systems is exactly the same.
+(Details on Spelling pages.)
+The grammar of both spelling systems is the same.
 This grammar section uses Alike English, which is completely understandable to English speakers.

 WORD STRUCTURE